CprimeLearningLabs/terraform-aws-intro/labs/lab-3.4-Secure_Password/lab3.4-secure_password.md

 ## Lab

-Open the file "database.tf" for edit.
+Open the file `database.tf` for edit.

 Add a new resource to create a random password that satisfies the constraints for MySQL passwords.
 ```